 - and opportunities for faculty to incorporate human rights into their teaching, advising, and scholarship

-Marvin Weissberg is a retired real estate developer and former member of the Board of Directors for the National Democratic Institute, a member of the Urban Land Institute's International Council, the World Affairs Council, the InterAmerican Dialogue, and the Roosevelt Institute, among other international organizations.
+Marvin Weissberg, the program founder, is a retired real estate developer and former member of the Board of Directors for the National Democratic Institute, a member of the Urban Land Institute's International Council, the World Affairs Council, the InterAmerican Dialogue, and the Roosevelt Institute, among other international organizations.
 He is also active on the boards of several theaters in Washington.
 He received an honorary degree from Beloit College in 2005.

 Nina Weissberg'84 is President of the Weissberg Corporation and a member of the Beloit College Board of Trustees.
-Along with her father and the Weissberg Foundation, she is making it possible for new cohorts of Beloit College students to become involved in the Weissberg Program in Human Rights.
+Along with her father and the Weissberg Foundation, she is making it possible for new cohorts of Beloit College students to become involved in the Weissberg Program in Human Rights and Social Justice.

 Left to right: Jan Egeland, Weissberg Chair 2007-08, Prof. Beth Dougherty,